 End-user experience is critical to the success of every business.
 For example, almost 90% of people say they won’t shop again on a website after having a poor user experience, and bad mobile optimization can alienate as much as half of a company’s user base.

-A positive customer experience ensures a better customer experience overall.
+A positive customer experience leads to a better overall experience.
 No matter how great everything else is, if the final product or end-user interaction doesn’t meet customer needs, the overall user experience is negative.
 That can lead to poor word-of-mouth marketing, reduced sales and revenue, and customer churn.

 However, businesses seeking to create a great user experience can run into a challenge: How do they improve client experience without exceeding their managed services budget?
 Discover more about the user experience design thinking process and other factors that can help balance the development of an enhanced user experience while considering budget constraints.